krinkinmu/krinkinmu.github.io/_posts/2021-12-12-pain-of-infinite-loops.md

 * synchronization and atomic operations are observable as well.

-As you can see our initial implementation had no operations that can be considered observable.
+As you can see our initial implementation had no operations that can be considered observable in the loop itself (operations outside the loop don't matter).
 So in our case the compiler was allowed to assume that the loop will terminate.

 It's not a bit leap from that to understand why compiler dropped the loop all together.
 If the loop doesn't have any visible effects and we know that it will